FabCat2018/Final_Year_Project/README.md

 to setup the webdriver used for testing.
     * **Make sure the driver matches the version of Chrome your PC uses.**
-* Open a new Anaconda prompt and either access the virtual environment if virtual environment was used, or simply run `python manage.py test` in the folder where the ZIP was extracted
+* Open a new Anaconda prompt and either access the virtual environment if virtual environment was used, or simply run `python manage.py test` in the folder where the content was extracted
 * Alternatively, to run the feature tests only, as these complete very quickly, run `python manage.py test web_scraper.tests.ProjectTests`